-Istikhaarah: Linguistically means seeking Allaah 's [©] guidance to make the right decision.
-Juristically means supererogitory prayer that can be performed seeking Allaah 's [®] guidance to make the right decision for important matters.
+Istikhaarah: Linguistically means seeking Allaah 's squidance to make the right decision.
+Juristically means supererogitory prayer that can be performed seeking Allaah 's squidance to make the right decision for important matters.

-This is a preferred recommended prayer for the one who wants something permissible and he would like to have it be blessed by Allaah and endowering His blessings upon it.
+This is a preferred recommended prayer for the one who wants something permissible and he would like to have it be blessed by Allaah endowering His blessings upon it.
 It is a sunnah that if one must choose between permissible alternatives, one may pray two non-obligatory rak'ahs, even if they are of the regular sunnah prayers or a prayer for entering the mosque and so on, during any time of the day or night, and to recite therein whatever one wishes of the Qur'aan after reciting Al-Faatihah.
-After finishing the prayer should praises Allaah and sends salutations to the Prophet and recites the following supplication which has been recorded by Al-Bukhaari on the authority of Jaabir , "The Prophet would teach us Al-Istikhaara for all of our affairs as he would teach us a surah from the Qur'aan.
+After finishing the prayer should praises Allaah and sends salutations to the Prophet and recites the following supplication which has been recorded by Al-Bukhaari on the authority of Jaabir "The Prophet would teach us Al-Istikhaara for all of our affairs as he would teach us a surah from the Qur'aan.
 He said, 'If one of you is deliberating over an act, he should pray two non-obligatory rak'ahs (after finishing the prayer) should say:

-Allaah umma 'innee 'astakheeruka bi'ilmika, wa 'astaqdiruka biqudratika, wa 'as'aluka min fadhtikal-'Adheemi, fa'innaka taqdiru wa laa 'aqdiru, wa ta'lamu, wa laa 'a'lamu, wa 'Anta 'Allaamul-Ghuyoobi, Allaah umma 'in kunta ta'lamu 'anna haathal-'amra-[then mention the thing to be decided] Khayrun lee fee deenee wa ma'aashee wa 'aaqibati 'amree - [or say] 'Aajilihi wa 'aajilihi - Faqdurhu lee wa yassirhu lee thumma baarik lee feehi, wa 'in kunta ta'lamu 'anna haathal-'amra sharrun lee fee deenee wa ma'aashee wa 'aaqibati 'amree - [or say] 'Aajilihi wa 'aajilihi wa 'aajilihi - Faqdurhu lee fee deenee wa ma'aashee wa 'aaqibati 'amree - [or say] 'Aajilihi wa haathal-'amra sharrun lee fee deenee wa ma'aashee wa 'aaqibati 'amree - [or say] 'Aajilihi wa 'aajilihi - Fasrifhu 'annee wasrifnee 'anhu waqdur liyal-khayra haythu kaana thumma 'ardhinee bihi
+Allaah umma 'innee 'astakheeruka bi'ilmika, wa 'astaqdiruka biqudratika, wa 'as'aluka min fadhtikal-'Adheemi, fa'innaka taqdiru wa laa 'aqdiru, wa ta'lamu, wa laa 'a'lamu, wa 'Anta 'Allaamul-Ghuyoobi, Allaah umma 'in kunta ta'lamu 'anna haathal-'amra-[then mention the thing to be decided] Khayrun lee fee deenee wa ma'aashee wa 'aaqibati 'amree - [or say] 'Aajilihi wa 'aajilihi - Faqdurhu lee wa yassirhu lee thumma baarik lee feehi, wa 'in kunta ta'lamu 'anna haathal-'amra sharrun lee fee deenee wa ma'aashee wa 'aaqibati 'amree - [or say] 'Aajilihi wa 'aajilihi - Fasrifhu 'annee wasrifnee 'anhu waqdur liyal-khayra haythu kaana thumma 'ardhinee bihi

 Meaning, "O Allaah, I consult You as You are All-Knowing and I appeal to You to give me power as You are Omnipotent, I ask You for Your great favor, for You have power and I do not, and You know all of the hidden matters.
-O Allaah !
+O Allaah!
 If you know that this matter (then he should mention it) is good for me in my religion, my livelihood, and for my life in the Hereafter, (or he said: 'for my present and future life,') then make it (easy) for me.
 And if you know that this matter is not good for me in my religion, my livelihood and my life in the Hereafter, (or he said: 'for my present and future life,') then keep it away from me and take me away from it and choose what is good for me wherever it is and please me with it."

-After the supplication, the supplicator does that which Allaah the supplication, the supplicator does that which Allaah the supplication between seeing a dream and the result of the Istikhaarah prayer.
+After the supplication, the supplicator does that which Allaah has made easy for him whether he feels relief in his heart or not.
+There is no relation between seeing a dream and the result of the Istikhaarah prayer.